AGhariebiyan/to-the-root-backend/README.md

     - author.name
     - content
     - description
+    - category.name
-    - categories.name
+    - tags.name
 3. Click 'Review and Save Settings' and save your settings
-4. Under _Configuration > Facets_, add the attribute 'categories.name'
+4. Under _Configuration > Facets_, add the attribute 'tags.name'
 5. Click 'Review and Save Settings' and save your settings again

 This ensures everyone uses the same search logic.